 13. See Wales from the sea

 Whether you want to surf, kayak, paddleboard or sail, it’s all at your fingertips in Wales!
 Gazing across the rippling sea back at the land allows you to see Wales from a whole new perspective.
 In certain areas, you may be able to spot the local sea life too, including friendly dolphins.
+We've written a guide on where to experience unique wildlife encounters.

 14. Try wild swimming in Snowdonia

 Ever been wild swimming?
 Snowdonia is the perfect place for first timers with lakes, rivers and waterfalls just waiting to be explored.
 In the hot summer heat it’s a fantastic way to cool down and provides sublime views all around, away from the bustle of the beaches.
+Take a look at these fabulous wild swimming spots in Wales.

 15. Experience the eeriness of an abandoned asylum